engity-com/bifroest/docs/reference/connection/ssh.md

 <<property("maxReverseForwards", "uint16", None, default=256)>>
 The maximum number of active reverse-forward listeners across all connections handled by one SSH listener. `0` disables this limit.

+Listener-scoped limits are tracked independently for every entry in [`addresses`](#property-addresses).
+For example, two configured listen addresses can each serve up to `maxChannels` active channels and `maxReverseForwards` reverse-forward listeners. `maxConnections` is different: Bifröst enforces it across the complete service and all configured addresses.

+!!! note
+     A client must acknowledge a new `forwarded-tcpip` channel within one second.
+Otherwise only the affected forwarded connection fails; the SSH connection and unrelated active channels remain available.

 <<property("proxyProtocol", "bool", None, default=false)>>
 If enabled, Bifröst supports incoming connections using [PROXY protocol versions 1 and 2](https://www.haproxy.com/blog/use-the-proxy-protocol-to-preserve-a-clients-ip-address).